atbcb/usab-uswds/_ada-guides/chapter-4-accessible-routes.md

 ![Accessible route extends from ramp to door and elevator.
 Handrail shown along a portion of the route.
 Notes: Doors, Doorways, and Gates (§404).
 Doors, doorways, and gates along accessible routes and to accessible spaces must comply.
-Vertical Access (§405 - §410) Changes in level great than ½" must be spanned by ramps, curb ramps, or elevators.
+Vertical Access (§405 to §410) Changes in level great than ½ inch must be spanned by ramps, curb ramps, or elevators.
 Platform lifts are allowed only in certain specified locations and in alterations.
 Handrails (§403.6) Handrails provided along walking surfaces must comply (and are required at most ramps and stairs).
-Limited Changes in Level (§403.4) Changes in level up to ½" must be beveled (but can have a vertical edge if ¼" maximum).
+Limited Changes in Level (§403.4) Changes in level up to ½ inch must be beveled (but can have a vertical edge if ¼ inch maximum).
 Walking Surface Slope (§403.3) The running slope of walking surfaces cannot exceed 1:20 (5%), but other components of accessible routes, such as ramps and curb ramps, can be more steeply sloped.
-Cross slopes must be 1:48 max.
-Clearances (§403.5) The continuous clear width must be at least 36" (32" min. for short distances, such as doorways), and additional clearances are required for passing space and 180⁰ turns around narrow obstructions.
+Cross slopes must be 1:48 maximum Clearances (§403.5) The continuous clear width must be at least 36 inches (32 inches minimum for short distances, such as doorways), and additional clearances are required for passing space and 180⁰ turns around narrow obstructions.
 Surfaces (§403.2) All surfaces of accessible routes must be firm, stable, and slip resistant.
 Carpeting and surface openings,